ayuputriv/NYC-Pop-Up-Modular-Housing/README.md

 A professionally designed Tableau infographic that communicates the scale of the housing crisis and visualizes possible modular housing solutions.

 ### 📌 [One-Pager Summary]
-A concise report explaining the background, problem formulation, and recommendations — ideal for stakeholders or portfolio reviewers.
+A concise report explaining the background, problem formulation, and recommendations, ideal for stakeholders or portfolio reviewers.

 ---